Fzil0n/src/README.md

 # Monopedal Jumping Robot : Project Robotic Devops (FRA501)
-โปรเจคนี้เป็นโปรเจคสำหรับจัดทำ Simulation ของ Monopedal Jumping Robot เพื่อสังเกตลักษณะและพฤติกรรมการเคลื่อนที่ และเพื่อเรียนรู้และศึกษาการทำ Simulation ใน Rviz และ Gazebo โดยทำการ Simulation ให้ Monopedal Jumping Robot สามารถเคลื่อนที่ในรูปแบบของการกระโดด และทำการทรงตัว เพื่อให้สามารถกระโดดอยู่กับที่ และทำการกระโดดไปยังจุดหมายที่ได้กำหนดไว้ได้
+This project is part of the FRA501 Robotics DevOps course for third-year students at the Institute of Field Robotics (FIBO), King Mongkut’s University of Technology Thonburi (KMUTT) to simulate the work systems of the Monopedal Jumping Robot (BaLegce) with 1 reaction wheel and 2 propellers on Rviz and Gazebo program with ROS2.
+The simulation will enable the Monopedal Jumping Robot to move in a jumping pattern, maintain its balance, jump in place, and navigate towards predefined destinations.

 # Objective
-1. เพื่อศึกษาการทำ Simulation ใน Rviz และ Gazebo
+1. To simulate the work system of the Monopedal Jumping Robot (BaLegce) with 1 reaction wheel and 2 propellers on Rviz and Gazebo program with ROS2.
-2. เพื่อศึกษาการเคลื่อนที่ และการควบคุมการเคลื่อนที รวมถึงพฤติกรรมการเคลื่อนที่ของ Monopedal Jumping Robot
+2. To study the process of simulation in Rviz and Gazebo.
-3. เพื่อศึกษาพื้นฐานการใช้ ROS2
+3. To investigate movement and motion control, including the motion behavior of the Monopedal Jumping Robot.

 # System Overview
 ![image](https://github.com/TanawatPawanta/src/assets/119843578/24f40170-1477-4297-b6b8-99b757d27798)